rspeer/langcodes/README.md

 90
 ```

-Even if you disregard differences between Cantonese and Mandarin, Mainland
+Even if you disregard differences in usage between Cantonese and Mandarin,
-China and Hong Kong use different scripts.
+Mainland China and Hong Kong use different scripts.

 ```python
 >>> tag_match_score('zh-HK', 'zh-CN')